“a choir at the peak of its achievement”. (Irish Times)

-Chamber Choir Ireland is the country’s flagship choral ensemble under the internationally celebrated and multi award winning choral conductor Paul Hillier as Artistic Director.
-Formerly the National Chamber Choir of Ireland, the Choir is known for its unique approach to programming and has gained a reputation for the high artistic quality of its performances.
-The Choir remains a thriving force on a very active choral scene both at home and abroad.
+Chamber Choir Ireland is the country’s flagship choral ensemble and national chamber choir under the internationally celebrated and multi-award-winning conductor Paul Hillier as Artistic Director.
+The Choir is recognised for its unique approach to creative commissioning, recording and programming, and has gained a reputation for the high artistic quality of its performances.

-Since its inception, the Choir has made a significant contribution to the development of contemporary Irish choral music through its commitment to commissioning new work.
-The Choir’s repertoire spans from early to contemporary music, regularly commissioning pioneering vocal work by both Irish and International composers.
-Commissions have included composers such as Gerald Barry, Tarik O’Regan, Kevin Volans, Andrew Hamilton, Siobhán Cleary, and Jennifer Walshe.
+The Choir has made a significant contribution to the development of contemporary Irish choral music through its commitment to commissioning new work.
+The Choir’s repertoire spans from early to contemporary music, together with regular commissions of pioneering choral work by both Irish and International composers.
+Commissions have included composers such as Gerald Barry, Tarik O’Regan, Kevin Volans, Andrew Hamilton, Siobhán Cleary, David Fennessy, Stephen McNeff and Jennifer Walshe.

-In recent years the Choir has a renewed commitment to recording with recent releases including One Day Fine on the RTE Lyric FM label and Acallam na Senórach on the Harmonia Mundi label, as well as a recording to accompany the publication of Choirland: An Anthology of Irish Choral Music in collaboration with the Contemporary Music Centre and the Association of Irish Choirs.
-Future recordings include a recording of works by Gerald Barry also featuring the Crash Ensemble (March 2013), and a collection of Christmas music on the Harmonia Mundi label (December 2014).
+In recent years the Choir has a renewed commitment to recording, with releases including One Day Fine on the RTÉ Lyric FM label, Acallam na Senórach and Carols from the Old and New Worlds Vol. 3 on the Harmonia Mundi label, as well as a recording to accompany the publication of Choirland: An Anthology of Irish Choral Music in collaboration with the Contemporary Music Centre and the Association of Irish Choirs.
+In June 2016, Barry meets Beethoven, a world premiere recording of works by Gerald Barry featuring the Crash Ensemble and conducted by Paul Hillier was released to high acclaim on the Orchid Classics label.

-Principal funding for Chamber Choir Ireland comes from the Arts Council /an Chomhairle Ealaíon, the Arts Council of Northern Ireland National Lottery Fund and Dublin City Council.
+Principal funding for Chamber Choir Ireland comes from the Arts Council /an Chomhairle Ealaíon with additional support from Dublin City Council.